DigitalOceanPHP/Client/README.md

 $myLoadBalancer = $loadBalancer->getById('506f78a4-e098-11e5-ad9f-000f53306ae1');

 /**
-* updates an existing load balancer, the method will except a LoadBalancer
+* updates an existing load balancer, the method will accept a LoadBalancer
-* entity or a load balancer representation in array form, the digitial
+* entity or a load balancer representation in array form, the DigitalOcean
-* Ocean API requires a full representation of your load
+* API requires a full representation of your load
 * balancer, any attribute that is missing will
-* be reset to it's default setting.
+* be reset to its default setting.
 */
 $myUpdatedLoadBalancer = $loadBalancer->update('506f78a4-e098-11e5-ad9f-000f53306ae1', $myLoadBalancer);

-//create a standard load balancer that listens on port 80 and 443 with ssl passthrough enabled
+//create a standard load balancer
 $myNewLoadBalancer = $loadBalancer->create('my-new-load-balancer', 'nyc1');
 ```